 In conclusion, understanding the California Penal Code 459 PC regarding burglary is crucial for residents and business owners.
 Burglary is a serious offense resulting in significant penalties, including prison time and fines.

-By familiarizing ourselves with Penal Code 459 PC, we can understand the consequences for the crime, and what the punishment can be.
+By familiarizing ourselves with Penal Code 459 PC, we can understand the consequences of the crime, and what the punishment can be.
 Contact us today to learn more!